Gridloch/equestrian-extras/README.md

    - Fillers (16 colors)
      - Ladder
      - Panel
-   - Poles - placed like slabs, have adjustable heights and may be knocked over (broken) when hit by a ridden horse
+   - Poles - placed like slabs, have adjustable heights and may be knocked over (broken) when hit by a ridden entity
      - Colored Poles (16 colours)
      - Log Poles (larger poles with log and stripped log variants)
      - Note:
        - Poles can be placed at different heights by right-clicking them with an empty hand
        - Sneaking while placing a pole will place it in the down position
-       - Ground poles (in the lowest position on a solid block) will emit a redstone signal instead of having a chance to break
+       - Poles emit a redstone signal when they are hit by a ridden entity
  - Flags (16 colours) - are normally centered when placed but will move to the side when placed on jump standards
- - Barrels (16 colors) - placed like slabs and may be knocked over (broken) when hit by a ridden horse
+ - Barrels (16 colors) - placed like slabs and may be knocked over (broken) when hit by a ridden entity

  ### Other
   - Horse breeding is altered to allow foals to be more similar to their parents